 You pay £9.95 for an hour session at Gravity Maidstone.
 That includes a pair of special socks (they have a grippy base) but I’ll be honest and say they need bigger sock sizes for us grown up kids, I nearly lost mine several times.
 If you already have the socks it’s only £7.95.

-We started out on the dodgeball court, then practiced some swivel hips (a double seat drop) on the bigger trampolines.
-Before flinging ourselves at the trampolines that lined the walls.
+We started out on the dodgeball court, then practiced some swivel hips (a double seat drop) on the bigger trampoline.
+Before flinging ourselves at the trampolines that lined the walls, these trampolines made me really want to buy one for the kids, they were so much fun!

 A quick trip over to the basketball nets, where you can get up some serious height for your slam dunk and then we found ourselves egging each other on to do front somersaults into the foam pits – which we pretty much all did successfully!
 Although we were definitely less than graceful getting out of the pits.